 (World Population Review)

-Alaska has an abnormally high number of sexual assaults per 100,000 residents.
+Sexual assault statistics show that Alaska has an abnormally high number of rapes per 100,000 residents.

 The state’s rate is almost four times bigger than the average national US violent crime rate for this category.
 Despite this extremely high rate, rape isn’t the most common violent crime in Alaska.
 That would be aggravated assault.